 Bless thee! but we may meet again even here!
 Thou look'st consent, I see it through thy tears.
 Yet once again that cold sad word, Farewell!

 Oh God! thou surely dost approve mine act, For thou didst bid thy soft and silver moon To light me back upon my intricate way.
 Even o'er each shadowy thing at which I trembled She pour'd a sober beauty, and my terror Was mingled with a sense of calm delight.
 How changed that way! when yet a laughing child, It was my sport to thread that broken stair That from our house leads down into the vale, By which, in ancient days, the maidens stole To bathe in the cool fountain's secret waters.
-In each wild olive trunk, and twisted root
+In each wild olive trunk, and twisted root Of sycamore, with ivy overgrown,

-Our bridal songs!
-(8) Away!
-I know them now, They were the rich and bursting cadences That thrall'd mine ears.
+They were the rich and bursting cadences That thrall'd mine ears.
 I tell thee, doubting woman!
-My spirit drank the sounds of all the city.

 I have nestled, and the flowers would seem to wol- And there were shriekings for the dead, and sobs

 Of dying men, and the quick peevish moan Of the half famish'd: there were trumpet sounds Of arming to the battle, and the shouts Of onset, and the fall of flaming houses Crashing around.
-But in the house of Simon, The silver lute spake to the dulcimer;
+But in the house of Simon, The silver lute spake to the dulcimer; The tabret and the harp held sweet discourse; And all along our roofs, and all about

 The silence of our chambers flow'd the sweetness.
 Even yet I hear them-Hark! yet, yet they sound.